hexbatch/apple-core/v1/docs/layers/format.md

 * links (the token set can have its links to other sets and children)
 * outside links (pick an attribute to find urls and text)
 * paragraphs (ordered similarly to lists default is creation date)
-* headers and sections (children and their children can be sections instead of links, header 1 is first level children, header 2 is their children etc)
+* headers and sections (children and their children can be sections instead of links, header 1 is first level children, header 2 is their children etc.)
 * images (ordered similarly to lists default is creation date)